workshops

 The College Essay LAB

-Three hours of quiet, focused, supervised time to help your senior MOVE FORWARD.
-One of our coaches will be here to field questions, prioritize tasks, ease anxiety, and have private writing conferences.
+GET IT DONE.
+The LAB is three hours of quiet, focused, supervised time to help your senior MOVE FORWARD.
+We will field questions, prioritize tasks, and have private writing conferences.
 Students will set goals at the beginning of the LAB and be held accountable for working towards them.
 Multiple 1:1 conferences will occur.
 This is for seniors who already have working drafts of their Common App essay, are ready to revise, and tackle supplemental essays.

 (8 students maximum in each)